mariotlemes/non3GPP-WiFi/README.md

 **20)** N3IWF forwards NAS Registration Accept message to the UE-non3GPP through the signalling IPsec SA.

 After registration procedures, the UE-non3GPP shall support NAS signalling with 5GCN for mobility and session management functions using the N1 reference point.
-All messages exchanged, the contents protocols and contents are summarized in the table below.
+All communication entities, protocols and messages and their contents are summarized in the table below.

 | ID | Src | Dst | Protocol | Message | Content |
 | :---: | :---: | :---: | :---: | :---: | :---: |